 12. Obedience to law – In sustaining the laws and leaders of the land.

 13. Values – In being “honest, true, chaste, benevolent, virtuous, and in doing good to all men.”

-Mormons believe that these articles outline the very heart of the Mormon faith.
-However, they also suggest that they aren’t comprehensive.
-Mormons further believe that the Articles of Faith serve several important functions, hence why Mormons encourage their fellow believers to memorize them.
+Mormons believe that these articles outline the very heart of their faith, although these should not be viewed as comprehensive.
+Mormons further believe that the Articles of Faith serve several important functions, hence why Mormons encourage fellow believers to memorize them.
 Their most obvious function is to provide a solid outline of the Mormon religion to unfamiliar outsiders who ask them questions about their beliefs and practices.
 They also serve an apologetic function as they enable Mormons to defend their beliefs, what they perceive to be core gospel principles, as well as God’s revelation to Joseph Smith.
 The Articles of Faith, like Smith’s other writings in the Pearl of Great Price, are deemed divinely inspired.

 1. The Church of Jesus Christ of Latter Day Saints.
 Articles of Faith.
 Available.

 […] a story of Abraham’s early life based on a translation of an Egyptian papyrus, and several articles of […]